skip to content

 Figure 3 The SciServer Compute - Interactive page.

-This will open a pop-up window (see Figure 4) where you can name the container and define its attributes in the Compute Image drop-down menu, and User Volumes and Data Volumes selections:
+This will open a pop-up window (see Figure 4) where we can name the container and define its attributes in the Compute Image drop-down menu, and User Volumes and Data Volumes selections:

 Figure 4 The pop-up window for making a container.

-For SAS, we need to select "HEASARCv6.29" in Compute Image.
-We also want a persistent Storage Volume and scratch Temporary Volume in User Volumes.
-Under Data Volumes, we will want "HEASARC data" and "HEASARC software".
-With these set, we can now create the container:
+We will need to be able to access SAS in our container.
+This is done by selecting "HEASARCv6.32.1" in the Compute Image box's drop-down menu.
+We also want a persistent Storage Volume and scratch Temporary Volume in User Volumes, which are selected by default.
+Under Data Volumes, we will want "HEASARC data", so we can copy whatever dataset we need from the archive into our working directory.
+With this set, we can now create the container:

 Figure 5 The pop-up window to make a container set to what is needed to run SAS.